kevinychen/snap2/README.md

 Instructions
 ------------

-Instructions for the crossword tool [here](wiki/Crossword-tool-tutorial).
+Instructions for the crossword tool [here](../../wiki/Crossword-tool-tutorial).

-Instructions for parsing grids and blobs are the similar to that of the crossword tool; instead of clicking "Parse crossword", choose "Parse grid" or "Parse blobs".
+Instructions for parsing grids and blobs are similar to that of the crossword tool; instead of clicking "Parse crossword", choose "Parse grid" or "Parse blobs".

-Instructions for the anagram solver [here](wiki/Heavy-duty-anagram-solver).
+Instructions for the anagram solver [here](../../wiki/Heavy-duty-anagram-solver).

+Snap also comes with a Google Sheet add-on for advanced users.
+You can find instructions for installing it [here](../../wiki/Google-Sheet-add-on).